Joseph the Hymnographer: Hymnography

 Since Joseph's contribution to the Studites reform is often confused with the works of Joseph of Thessalonica, Theodore's brother, the exact attribution of poems "by Joseph" is still a controversial issue.

 Tomadakes (1971) has attributed 385 canons and 9 kontakia of the menaion, 68 canons of the parakletike, 6 complete canons of the triodion and 34 triodes-tetraodes, 2 canons and 24 triodes-tetraodes of the pentekostarion to the Sicilian Joseph.
 He also created more than 6 canons and 13 stichera—so-called apokrypha which were not included in the new chant books of the sticherarion created by the Studites.
 This attribution regards Joseph more or less as the author or even inventor of the Parakletike, but earlier sources which had been recently discovered, do not confirm this view, it rather reframes the question, how the repertoire was changed and re-ordered by Joseph's initiative.

 Hagiography and veneration

 Joseph the Hymnographer appears as well in Latin as in Greek hagiography.
 The earliest Vita was written by Theophanes who followed Joseph in his monastery as hegoumenos.
 There is a later synaxarion, probably of the 11th century, attributed to one John the Deacon whose exact identity is still a controversial matter.

 Godfrey Henschen's edition of the synaxarion was reprinted at Patrologia Graeca.
 A younger Vita was written by Theodore Pediasimos during the early Palaiologan period (early 14th century).

-The feast of Joseph the Hymnographer is celebrated on 3 April in the Greek tradition, on 4 April in the Slavic rite, and on 14 June in the calendar of saints of the Roman Catholic Church.
+The feast of Joseph the Hymnographer is celebrated on 3 April in the Greek tradition, on 4 April in the Slavic rite, and on 3 April in the 2004 Martyrologium Romanum of the Roman Catholic Church.